Rules

 -

-Decred project is not responsible for any loss of DCR due to bug testing.
+The Decred project is not responsible for any loss of DCR due to vulnerability testing.

 Payout